PrinceOfPuppers/sync-dl/README.md

 # INSTALLATION
-requires ffmpeg or avconv, however one of these comes pre-installed on most machines.
+Requires ffmpeg or avconv, however one of these comes pre-installed on most machines.

-install sync-dl via pypi using pip:
+Install sync-dl via pypi using pip:
 ```
 pip install sync-dl
 ```